AhmedHanye/Results-Summary-Component/Readme.md

 ## Description

-this component is used to display the results summary of the search results.
+this component is used to display the results summary

 ## Technologies